Virus rebels from France to Florida flout lockdown practices - KVIA

 National police in Spain, which has the second-highest number of coronavirus infections in Europe after Italy, are using helicopters to spot groups of people meeting up outdoors.
 Then agents are sent in to break up the gatherings.

 Spanish police have also taken to highlighting examples on social media of what people should not do in public during the country’s state of emergency.
-In the southeastern Murcia region, they posted video of police stopping a person waddling outside in and tweeted that pets can be taken for brief walks by owners but that “having a Tyrannosaurus Rex complex is not” allowed.
+In the southeastern Murcia region, they posted video of police stopping a person waddling outside in a full-body dinosaur costume and tweeted that pets can be taken for brief walks by owners but that “having a Tyrannosaurus Rex complex is not” allowed.

-And in Spain’s northeastern region of Catalonia, police posted a picture of a , apparently trying to take advantage of the pet walking exception.
+And in Spain’s northeastern region of Catalonia, police posted a picture of a man walking a goat on a leash, apparently trying to take advantage of the pet walking exception.

 France now has 100,000 security personnel on the streets who are issuing fines amid a new national “Stay Home” mantra and warnings by officials that the country’s two-week lockdown could be extended if the country’s infection rate keeps rising.
 France on Sunday had nearly 15,000 infections.